 Volant’s and SOLAR’s think-tank focuses on a few specific topics that can be applied to a variety of subjects.
 Volant’s part of the services focuses on developing gifted and talented programs for schools that fit their budget and their demographics.
 SOLAR’s part of the service focuses on program evaluation.
 Both Volant and SOLAR work together to recommend how programs may improve.

 Admissions and Membership

 If you’re applying, it is probably because a Volanteer invited you to join.
-They likely invited you because you come across as both brainy and civil.
-If you are brainy in the IQ sense and civil, and will actually participate in our discussions and/or meetings, we’d be delighted to have you.
+They likely asked you because you come across as both brainy and civil.
+If you are brainy in the IQ sense and polite, and will actually participate in our discussions and/or meetings, we’d be delighted to have you.
 But if you are not all three of these things, you may want to consider joining another high IQ club.

 Tests we accept

 There are too many IQ tests and or academic assessment tests to list.
 It’s easier to give a generic description, and you can determine if any of the tests you’ve taken fulfill the criteria.
 If it is an IQ test, it should be both standardized and proctored, like the WAIS-IV or RAPM-II.
 We do not accept IQ tests that the American Psychological Association would not recognize.
 You should have a score on it that is equivalent to the 3-sigma level.

 ACT — at least 32/36 on the one before October 1989; at least 34/36 on the one after October 1989

 Miller Analogies Test — at least 472/600 or 84/100